AMReX-Codes/amrex/Docs/sphinx_documentation/source/BuildingAMReX.rst

 ``DEBUG`` should be set to FALSE.

 The variable ``USE_RPATH`` controls the link mechanism to dependent libraries.
-By default, the library path at link time will be saved as a `rpath hint <https://en.wikipedia.org/wiki/Rpath>`_ in created binaries.
+If enabled, the library path at link time will be saved as a `rpath hint <https://en.wikipedia.org/wiki/Rpath>`_ in created binaries.
 When disabled, library paths must be provided via ``export LD_LIBRARY_PATH`` hints at runtime.